Learn more about Cafcass’ Directors and Board members.

-Mark Hedley - Co-opted Board member
+Mark Hedley - Judicial Adviser to the Board

 Having graduated from Liverpool University in 1968 Mark Hedley was called to the Bar in 1969.
 After completing Voluntary Service Overseas (VSO) in Sudan, Mark later practiced as a barrister in Liverpool until 1992, acting as Head of Chambers from 1983.
 He specialised in issues affecting the most vulnerable in society, including child welfare, housing, compensation and crime.
 In 1992 Mark became a circuit judge in Liverpool, specialising increasingly in law related to children.
 He was a member of the Children Act Advisory Committee as well as Course Director for family law at the Judicial College.
 He became a High Court Judge in the Family Division in 2002 until he retired 11 years later in 2013.
 Since retirement Mark has been Visiting Professor in Law at Liverpool Hope University.

-Joanna Nicolas - Co-opted Board member and Special adviser to the Quality Committee
+Joanna Nicolas - Co-opted Board member

 Joanna Nicolas is a child protection consultant and trainer, and has been a social worker for twenty-one years.
 She holds a number of advisory roles across a wide range of organisations in the public, private and third sectors, who need advice and expertise around safeguarding and child protection, including acting as national safeguarding advisor to Home-Start UK.
 Joanna works with organisations on a long or short-term basis.
 She also leads serious case reviews.
 Joanna develops and delivers safeguarding training.
 She is a core trainer for her Local Safeguarding Children Board.
 She is a national commentator on safeguarding children and social work, appearing regularly across the BBC, Sky and ITV.
 She speaks at national conferences.
 She is a published author; her books focus on the practical issues professionals face.
 She writes regularly for a range of outlets including the Guardian and Community Care.